SPINE oppstartsmøte i Flyinge, oktober 2017, med representanter fra de ulike utdanningsinstitusjonene som deltar i Erasmus+ prosjektet.

-Three Transnational Project meetings has now been carried out in Flyinge (SWE) October 2017, Barneveld (NED) March 2018 and Golegã (POR) May 2018.
-The work done in these three meetings has resulted in modules that are going to be tested and evaluated 2018-2019 in three different learning/teaching /tranining activities held in Germany, France and Norway.
-These activities will also bring together students from all Partner schools.
+Three Transnational Project meetings was carried out in Flyinge (SWE) October 2017, Barneveld (NED) March 2018 and Golegã (POR) May 2018.
+The work done in these three meetings has resulted in modules that was tested and evaluated 2018-2019 in three different learning/teaching /tranining activities held in Germany, France and Norway.
+These activities did also bring together students from all Partner schools.

 Flyinge AB, Sweden